Vector Optimization with Stochastic Bandit Feedback: PARETO SET IDENTIFICATION

 \section{PARETO SET IDENTIFICATION}

-We consider a learning problem where the mean vectors $\bs{\mu}_i$, $i \in [K]$ are not known beforehand.
+We consider a learning problem where the mean vectors $\bs{\mu}_i$, $i \in [K]$, are not known beforehand.
 Our goal is to identify $P^*$ from noisy observations of the objective values of chosen designs in as few evaluations as possible.
 We assume that the total number of evaluations, $T\geq 1$, is finite.
 Evaluations are done in a sequential manner with $t\in [T]$ representing the round in which the $t$th evaluation is made, and we denote by $I_t$ the random variable representing the design evaluated in round $t$.
-We consider a noisy feedback setting in which the evaluation in round $t$ yields a random reward vector $\bs{X}_{t}=\bs{\mu}_{I_t}+\bs{Y}_t$, where $\bs{Y}_t$ is the random noise vector associated to this evaluation.
-We assume that $\bs{Y}_1, \ldots,\bs{Y}_T$ are independent and centered random vectors, all of which are independent of the family $(I_t)_{t\in[T]}$.
-We also assume that the noise vectors $\bs{Y}_1,\ldots,\bs{Y}_T$ are norm-subgaussian with a common parameter $\sigma\geq 0$ as stated in the next definition.
+We consider a noisy feedback setting in which the evaluation in round $t$ yields a random reward vector {$\bs{X}_{t}=\bs{\mu}_{I_t}+\bs{Y}_{I_t,t}$, where $\bs{Y}_{i,t}$ is the random noise vector associated to this evaluation when the evaluated design is $I_t=i$.
+We assume that the family $(\bs{Y}_{i,t})_{i\in[K], t\in[T]}$ consists of independent and centered random vectors, and it is independent of the family $(I_t)_{t\in[T]}$.
+We also assume that all members of this family are} norm-subgaussian with a common parameter $\sigma\geq 0$ as stated in the next definition.